 Treatment by Dr Kamran

 When a tooth sustains an impact, the force can travel through these layers.
 A minor chip may only affect the enamel, while a stronger blow can crack through the dentine and expose or damage the pulp.
-If the pulp is compromised, the blood supply to the tooth may be disrupted.
+If the pulp is compromised, the blood supply to the tooth may be disrupted, which can lead to the tooth gradually losing vitality over time.

 Immediate First Aid Steps After a Tooth Injury